Now accepting nominations for the 2024 NISOD Excellence Award! To submit a nomination, complete the form below.

 Previous NISOD Award Recipients

-2019 Abigail Bailey, Marc Hucek, Amybeth Mauer, Tyler O'Donnell, and Annamarie Schopen
+2019: Abigail Bailey, Marc Hucek, Amybeth Maurer, Tyler O'Donnell, and Annamarie Schopen

 Orrin G. Thompson Teaching Excellence Award

-Please direct any question to Tyler Roeger, Director of CETL, at firstname.lastname@example.org.
+Please direct any question to Tyler Roeger, Associate Dean of CETAL, at firstname.lastname@example.org.

 Nominees should exemplify and, thereby strengthen the shared values of the college community which are: Excellence, Freedom of Inquiry, Equity, Ethical Practices, Accountability, Respect for Diversity & Community Engagement